• Skip to primary navigation

 This red velvet sheet cake may have a beautiful presentation, but it really is simple to make.
 And don't you just love a sheet pan cake?
 Especially one like this with that thick layer of frosting!

 • Eggs - I like to use cage free, organic eggs for better taste and quality.
-You can use whatever you have in the house, just make sure that they are room temperature instead of ones straight out of the refrigerator for a better texture.
+You can use whatever you have, just make sure that they are room temperature for a better texture.

-• Granular monk fruit - I used the granular form for this recipe.
-The brand I use all the time is this one.
+• Granular monk fruit - The brand I use all the time is this one.
 You can also substitute with the sugar free alternative of your choice.

 • Cocoa powder - Make sure you read your labels again here, you should buy unsweetened cocoa powder.
 Do not buy drinking cocoa or regular cocoa powder because they will contain unnecessary sugar and ingredients we don't want.
 The ingredient labels should only say 100% cocoa and nothing else.

-• Pure vanilla extract - I use pure vanilla extract which doesn’t contain any artificial flavors or additives, it’s just pure vanilla made from alcohol.
+• Pure vanilla extract - This doesn’t contain any artificial flavors or additives, it’s just pure vanilla made from alcohol.
 I use this one.

 • Almond flour - I use the super fine almond flour in all of my baked goods because it lends the lightest, ideal texture, especially in gluten free desserts.